solry/teleops/README.md

       - `TeleWebHook`, `TeleEngine`, `TeleDatabaseTools`
       - `TeleDatabase`
       - `TeleManager`
-  - Single application, which requires the user to install the database and application on the Kmachine barely
+  - Single application, which requires the user to install the database and application on the machine barely
 - [ ] Code `TeleWebHook`
 - [ ] Code `TeleDatabaseTools`
 - [ ] Code `TeleEngine`